peterb12/A-Tour-Of-Haskell/Week4.md

 ## Homework 2 - Multiply every number by 5.

-Write a function called `multFive` that takes an Int and returns a number that is one greater.
+Write a function called `multFive` that takes an Int and returns a number that is that number multiplied by 5.

 Then, write a function called `multFives` that takes a _List_ of `Ints` and returns a list of Int where each number is multiplied by 5.
 Your `multFives` function **must** use your `multFives` function.